jgonzd/webscraper/README.md

 # webscraper
-Webscraper I made a long time ago written in python.
+Webscraper written in Python that I made a long time ago.

 Still need to upload the rest of the files.